 PR, Marketing and Advertising Careers

-Many companies have integrated public relations (PR), marketing, and advertising functions and while these three areas share a number of
+Many companies have integrated public relations (PR), marketing, and advertising functions, and while these three areas share a number of similarities, there are significant differences.

 • Marketing is interested in the market — consumers and demand.